 What More Chat Bots?

 There has been much talk about AI and how it might affect our lives in the future.
 To date, it has all been somewhat esoteric or limiting.
-For example, we are aware of chatbots that frustratingly do not answer our customer service questions on online shopping and delivery company sites.
+For example, we are aware of chatbots for interior design that frustratingly do not answer our customer service questions on online shopping and delivery company sites.
 Most of us have experienced the chat box that pops us and asks us, ‘how can I help you?’
 However, few of us would probably say that the bot was actually able to help.
 In most circumstances, the best it can do is ascertain whether we need a real customer services agent or whether we can find the answer in the FAQs section of the website.

 Flipped Learning